Article written by

 New strains may also be discovered through botanical research and exploration.

 Different Types of Marijuana Strains

 The basic types of marijuana strains are Sativa, indica, and hybrid.
-Each of these strains has characteristic effects (such as energy-boosting or sleep enhancing), but it’s crucial not to generalize.
-A strain’s effects largely depend on the person consuming the cannabis, and weight, overall health, and level of experience all factor into how you respond to a particular strain.
+Each strain has characteristic effects (such as energy-boosting or sleep-enhancing), but it’s crucial not to generalize.
+A strain’s effects largely depend on the person consuming the cannabis, and weight, overall health, and experience level all factor into how you respond to a particular strain.